DocsaidLab/DocClassifier/README.md

     gpu_id=0,  # GPU ID, set to -1 if not using GPU backend=Backend.cpu,  # Choose the computation backend, can be Backend.cpu or Backend.cuda
-    threshold=0.5,  # Threshold for model prediction, each model has a default value, no need to set if not adjusting docbank_root='path/to/your/docbank',  # Root directory for the registration data, default is docbank )
+    threshold=0.5,  # Threshold for model prediction, each model has a default value, no need to set if not adjusting register_root='path/to/your/register',  # Root directory for the registration data, default is register )
 ```